-The Medicare Part B program contains fee schedule payment methodologies for clinical testing services performed for covered patients, including a national ceiling on the amount that carriers could pay under their local Medicare clinical testing fee schedules.
+The Medicare Part B program contains fee schedule payment methodologies for clinical testing services performed for covered patients.
 Historically, the Medicare Clinical Laboratory Fee Schedule, or CLFS, has been subject to local variations in pricing.
 In April 2014, President Obama signed the Protecting Access to Medicare Act of 2014, or PAMA, which included a substantial new payment system for clinical laboratory tests under the CLFS.
 Under PAMA, CLFS rates are based upon the weighted median of private payor rates reported for each type of laboratory test.
 PAMA requires laboratories that receive a majority of their Medicare revenue from payments made under the CLFS and the Physician Fee Schedule, and at least \$12,500 in CLFS revenue during the six month data collection period to report private payor data collected from such 6-month period (January 1 through June 30 in the applicable year) to CMS between January 1 through March 31 of the following year.
-CMS posted the first new Medicare CLFS rates (based on weighted median private payor rates) in November 2017 and the new rates became effective on January 1, 2018.
+CMS posted the first new Medicare CLFS rates (based on weighted median private payer rates) in November 2017 and the new rates became effective on January 1, 2018.
 CMS published final rules implementing these changes in 2016 and 2018.
 The result of the PAMA calculations was an increase in our reimbursement rate for ThyGenX® of approximately 40% for our Medicare volume.
 However, on July 26, 2018, we received a coding update from CMS, which changed the billable procedure code (CPT) for ThyGenEXT®.
 This code change resulted in a reduction of the fee schedule for payments to us.
 We have recently presented clinical data to CMS adding additional markers to the panel that we run that increase our gene families above 50.
 If approved, reimbursement for the new panel will exceed the previously approved rate.
 There can be no assurances that our request will be successful and that the rate will be escalated.

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act, as amended by the Protecting Medicare and American Farmers from Sequester Cuts Act, revised payment reductions and the data reporting schedule for approved Clinical Diagnostic Laboratory Tests ("CDLTs") that are not ADLTs.
-Under these laws, the next data reporting period is January 1, 2023 through March 31, 2023, and will be based upon the data collected during the January 1, 2019 to June 30, 2019 period.
-Any reductions to payment rates resulting from the new methodology are limited to 10% per test per year in each of the years 2018 through 2020 and to 15% per test per year in each of the years 2023 through 2025.
-Payments will not be reduced for 2021 or 2022 for CDLTs.
+PAMA, as amended by the Protecting Medicare and American Farmers from Sequester Cuts Act, among other laws, revised payment reductions and the data reporting schedule for approved Clinical Diagnostic Laboratory Tests ("CDLTs") that are not ADLTs.
+Under these laws, the next data reporting period is January 1, 2025 through March 31, 2025, and will be based upon the data collected during the January 1, 2019 to June 30, 2019 period.
+Any reductions to payment rates resulting from the new methodology are limited to 10% per test per year in each of the years 2018 through 2020 and to 15% per test per year in each of the years 2025 through 2027.
+Payments will not be reduced for 2021-2024 for CDLTs.

 Under the revised Medicare Clinical Laboratory Fee Schedule, reimbursement for clinical laboratory testing was reduced for most tests in 2018, 2019, and 2020.
-PAMA calls for further revisions of the Medicare Clinical Laboratory Fee Schedule for years after 2021, based on future surveys of market rates.
+PAMA (as amended) calls for further revisions of the Medicare Clinical Laboratory Fee Schedule for years after 2024, based on surveys of market rates.